victor-likes-coding/sustainable-spaces/README.md

 - Fix View Properties page (/property)
 - Delete local copy of data
 - UI updates / navigation bar at the bottom / quick menus

+3/14:

+What we've done today:

+- Fix the `/property` route to now show a more eloquent version of a card without a background.
+Will need multiple properties to check.
+- Fix the `/property/{id}` route to match database types and display appropriate information.
+- Update error handling for properties existing in the database.
+Redirects/Navigates to the page of existing property.
+- Remove local file management.
+Functions still exist but are basically deprecated.